Bolivia's Morales doubtful of full diplomatic ties with U.S. soon

 SANTA CRUZ, Bolivia Bolivian President Evo Morales said on Thursday he wanted to restore full diplomatic relations with the United States but doubted this would happen soon, even after the recent rapprochement between Washington and former Cold War enemy Cuba.

-Morales, a prominent member of South America's leftist bloc, told Reuters in an interview he had sought a meeting with U.S. President Barack Obama but had not received a response.
+Morales, a prominent member of South America's leftist bloc and one of the region's most popular leaders, told Reuters in an interview he had sought a meeting with U.S. President Barack Obama but had not received a response.

 Relations between the two countries disintegrated in 2008 when the Bolivian leader expelled Washington's ambassador, accusing the United States of conspiring to overthrow his government, and kicked out the U.S. Drug Enforcement Administration.